 Permission would not be granted for exterior painting of brickwork in areas covered by the Direction.

 Where a facade has already been painted, planning permission would not be required for repainting, or a change of colour, unless it materially alters the appearance.

 Textured paint or render would not normally receive planning permission in areas where brick prevails.

 It is recognised that householders will wish to provide space for vehicles on their sites wherever possible.
 However, some control is necessary to prevent cars from dominating the street scene and the setting of buildings.

 Proposals for vehicle hard standings should be refused unless they could be located or screened to minimise the impact on the surrounding area.
 Careful attention to paving and landscaping is required.
 Permission to erect a fence, wall or railing on the front curtilage boundary, would normally be approved if it was of a type which prevailed in the area.

 In all cases apart from alterations to chimney stacks, permission would be required where the proposed development fronts onto a relevant location.
 'Relevant location' means a highway (including footpaths), or open space.
 Corner plots will normally have two relevant frontages.

-So far, the Council has introduced three Article 4 Directions in residential areas of Ipswich.
+So far, the Council has introduced four Article 4 Directions in residential areas of Ipswich and two Directions within the commercial centre of Ipswich.
 These have been the subject of extensive public consultation with the residents affected and enjoy widespread public support.